Membership at THINC Lab

 - Work on your own research in person at THINC Lab for 6 hours a week during the fall and winter semesters

-- Attend THINC Lab fellowship meetings (one per month)
+- Attend THINC Lab residency meetings (one per month)

 - Showcase your digital project in a brown bag lunch talk and/or an end of the year event